• Skip to main content

 Close up on a vegan mug brownie with a spoon taking a bite to show the texture.

-This vegan microwave brownie comes right in time for the summer.
-It is super gooey, quick and easy, very rich in chocolatey flavor with such a nice brownie-ish texture.
-Plus, it is cooked using a microwave, so you don't have to turn on your big oven when it is hot outside.
+This vegan mug brownie comes right in time for the summer.
+It is super gooey, quick and easy, very rich in chocolate flavor and has such a perfect gooey brownie texture.
+Plus, it is cooked in a minute using a microwave, so you don't have to turn on your big oven when it is hot outside.

-You will end up with a brownie texture that's nicely fudgy while being studded with melted dark chocolate chips.
-I keep it a little undercooked, kind of like a half baked brownies, which makes it the best.mini.brownie.ever.
+You will love the brownie texture that's nicely fudgy and studded with melted dark chocolate chips.
+I keep it a little undercooked, kind of like a half baked brownies, which makes it the best mini brownie to fix your chocolate craving.

 Overhead view on a vegan mug brownie topped with ice cream and a drizzle of tahini caramel.

-Just in case you are new to it, a mug cake really is what the name says: a one-portion cake entirely made in a mug!
+Just in case you are new to it, a mug brownie really is what the name says: a one-portion brownie entirely made in a mug!
+It is a mug cake that has the flavor and consistency of a brownie.

 The ingredients are usually pretty simple and all stirred right inside a mug.
 The cake is cooked in a microwave without having to transfer the batter to a baking dish and is done within 1-2 minutes.